vasveena/amazon-emr-ttt-workshop/docs/day1/step/exercise.md

 ![step - 5](images/step-5.png)

 Click on "Next".
 Name your State Machine as "EMR-Steps-State-Machine".
-Under "Permissions", select "Choose an existing role" and from the drop down, choose the IAM role we created "emr-stepfunc-role".
+Under "Permissions", select "Choose an existing role" and from the drop down, choose the IAM role "emr-stepfunc-role".

 Leave everything else as default.
 Click on "Create State Machine".